joseph-a-levine/authoring/_older/april_2025.md

 I've been going to weekly life drawing sessions in Oxford with LT; I finished my first sketchbook in January.
 I am Bad at drawing, but that's not the point.
 Drawing makes me enjoy things more.
 Alice Gribbin recently wrote about [the nude](https://www.clunyjournal.com/p/do-you-want-to-see-alice-gribbin) and how it's been devalued.
 I found it valuable in the context of going to my first nude life drawing sessions.
 > In public and private life today, a person’s primary visual encounters with imagery of the naked or semi-naked human figure are through neither art nor worship but advertising, entertainment, and porn.
 It’s pathetic that this is true.
 We choose another way.

 I watched one great movie this month, *The Battle of Algiers*.
+I avoid great movies; an hour with a great book somehow is still more worth it than an hour with a great movie. *Algiers* has a really strong documentary feel, and the soundtrack and sound design were excellent.
+I was surprised to hear how strongly it influenced American counter-insurgency doctrine in Iraq and Afghanistan; on the doctrine spectrum from Afghanistan to Vietnam, *Algiers* would have pushed us toward Vietnam.
+The acting was excellent.
 I also watched two peak Kevin Costner movies, *Bull Durham* and *No Way Out*.
-Both feel like
+Both were fun; *Bull Durham* is the best baseball movie.

 In poetry, I read William Carlos Williams' *Spring and All* after I got to DC; it goes well with the cherry blossoms blooming.
 Whenever I read Williams or Whitman, I wish I could see in NYC what they saw.